Monitoring the state of MongoDB clusters and hosts

 - Queries on primary: Average number of each type of query on primary replicas.

-- Read operations count, top 5 collections: 5 collections with the longest time spent in reads.
+- Read operations time, top 5 collections: Five collections with the longest time spent on read operations.

 - Readers/writers active queue per host, top 5: Total size of the 5 largest queues for each host: